bramleyccslab/flask-tasks/README.md

 ### Duplicating

-- Create another python 3.7.3 app in Setup Python App in cPanel with a name associated with your experiment and a new folder (e.g. /flask2adapt)
+- Create another python 3.7.3 app in Setup Python App in cPanel with a name associated with your experiment and a new folder (e.g. /flask2adapt).
+Note - In some instances the python 3.7.3 app might enable you to install the python libraries that you wish to use.
+You can try e.g., python 3.6.8 instead, this solved the problem for some of us
 - Change the table names in models.py to unique tables reflecting your experiment (e.g. flask2adapt_participants around line 58 and flask2adapt_task around line 88)
-- Update root_string in view.py to new desired url (e.g. /flask2adapt)
+- Update root_string in view.py to new desired url (e.g. flask2adapt)
 - Open terminal, activate environment and install dependencies as above
-- Restart the new python app in Setup Python Apps
+- Restart the new python app in Setup Python Apps (using cPanel)
 - Try the url and check the postgres database.
 There should be new tables.
 You may need to change the priviledges to view them, if so try Tables->Privileges->Grant.